oracle-livelabs/apex/online-book-store-app/7-create-shop-cart/7-create-shop-cart.md

         </copy>
          ```

+    - Order By:

+        - Type: Item

-        - Order By Item: Click **No Order by item** and enter the following and click OK:
+        - Item: Click **No Order By Item** and enter the following and click OK:

         | Clause |  Key | Display |
         | --- |  --- | --- |